Shahriarnz14/SurvHTE-Benchmark/README.md

   - `run_dml_learner_impute.py`: Run DML/Causal Forest with imputation
   - `run_meta_learner_survival.py`: Run survival-adapted meta-learners
   - `run_causal_survival_forest.py`: Run Causal Survival Forest
+  - `run_survite.py`: Run SurvITE

+### Extensibility: Base Interfaces

+To make the benchmark easier to extend, we provide explicit base interfaces in: `survhte_base/`

+These include:
+* `data_generation_base.py`: `DataGeneration` base class for defining custom data-generating mechanisms (hazards, censoring, treatment policies with/without feedback).
+* `outcome_imputation_base.py`: `OutcomeImputationBase` for outcome-imputation methods (with an optional hook to generate imputed outcomes).
+* `direct_survival_base.py`: `DirectSurvivalCATEBase` for direct-survival HTE models, including:
+  * RMST-based CATE via `predict_cate`
+  * Survival-probability CATE via `predict_cate_survprob`
+* `survival_meta_learner_base.py`: `SurvivalMetaLearnerBase` for survival meta-learners with analogous interfaces for RMST-based and survival-probability CATEs.

+A step-by-step tutorial on how to:
+- plug in new data generators,
+- add new outcome-imputation methods,
+- add new direct-survival CATE models, and
+- add new survival meta-learners

+is provided in:
+`survhte_base/README.md`

+See that file for concrete examples of how to subclass these interfaces and register new methods in the benchmark scripts.

 ## Data